2025-11-20

 Sekida: In ancient times, there were sixteen Bodhisattvas.
 At the monks' bathtime, following the rule, they had baths.
 They suddenly experienced realization through the touch of water.
 You reverend Zen students, do you understand their words?
 "We experienced the subtle and clear touch, have attained Buddhahood, and still retain it."
 You will be able to attain this condition after seven times piercing and eight times breaking through.

 Shaw: In olden times sixteen 'Opened Ones' entered the temple bath at the regular time.
-When they were in the wter, what had first seemed mere water suddenly seemed to them a eevelation of real purity.
+When they were in the wter, what had first seemed mere water suddenly seemed to them a revelation of real purity.
 They felt as if they had entered heaven itself and were filed with high spirits.
 Here Set-cho [Xuedou] spoke out his own mind.
 He called upon Zen scholars everywhere to ask themselves what those sixteen men really meant and what were their real feelings.
 Why did the mere feel of the water on their naked bodies make them claim that they had suddenly attained to Englightenment?
 Unless, says Set-cho, those sixteen men, and indeed any other, have reached the sate where they can 'pierce the seven and eight places in the lines of the enemy' they will not be able to experience that wonderful joy.

 Yamada: In ancient times there were sixteen bodhisattvas.
 When it was time for the monk’s bath they followed the usual procedure and entered the bath.
 They suddenly awakened to the essence of the water.
 Oh, you many Zen worthies, how do you understand it when they said, “Wondrous feeling gives forth light; we have achieved the state of Buddha’s sons”?
 You must also go through seven and enter eight before you can understand this.